olufemi-builds/CallOps-AI-Operations-Pack/README.md

 # CallOps AI Operations Pack

+---

 ## Overview

 CallOps AI Operations Pack is an AI-powered operational assistant built using Microsoft Copilot Studio and Power Automate.

 The solution enables call center supervisors and operations managers to retrieve queue-specific KPI metrics through natural language conversations.

-Users can request operational information for queues such as Billing, Claims, Refunds, Sales, Technical Support, VIP Support, and New Accounts, and receive instant KPI reports.
+Users can request operational information for queues such as Billing, Claims, Refunds, Sales, Technical Support, VIP Support, and New Accounts and receive instant KPI reports.

 ---